-Bank of Asia has been established in the British Virgin Islands ("BVI") to address the growing needs of offshore companies and their owners.
+Bank of Asia has been established in the British Virgin Islands ("BVI") to address the growing needs of offshore companies, their owners and other multinational conglomerates.

 Our core value is to have a robust Know Your Customer and Anti Money Laundering regime leveraging on cutting edge technology and big data, and working together with strong and established partners to ensure that only legitimate customers are on-boarded and only legitimate transactions are handled by our bank.
 Our principles are to be user-friendly, transparent, compliant, credible, responsible and sustainable.

 We have been granted a Restricted Class 1 Banking License by the BVI Financial Services Commission ("FSC") which allows us to bank companies and individuals other than individuals who are resident in the BVI.
 There are currently only 8 banks licensed in the BVI and this is the first time in over 20 years that a banking license has been granted by the BVI FSC.
 Our Tier 1 Capital has in April 2017 been increased to US$38 million which satisfied the Tier 1 Capital requirements of the FSC for our commencement of business.

 Our cutting edge-technology and use of big data enable us to get accounts opened quickly for those who satisfy our robust KYC/AML requirements.
 Our technology driven platform also would enable customers to enjoy more user-friendly and cost-effective services than those currently available from traditional banks.

 We are also setting up Hong Kong affiliated licensed companies to provide best-in-class wealth management platform to our customers, which will provide them with securities, foreign exchange, margin financing and wealth management services at competitive rates via cutting-edge technology that we use and the freedom from legacy issues faced by our competitors.

 We look forward to being of service to you and your company.

 Bank of Asia (BVI) Limited